 L’houstalet is a Vanautu favourite.
 It is the only French restaurant in Port Vila and has been family run for over 45 years.
 We unfortunately didn’t get a chance to visit this iconic restaurant but it still deserves a mention.

 Something to note:

 A few of the restaurants in Vanuatu will serve Coconut Crab with an expensive price tag, claiming that the crab mostly eats coconuts and therefore naturally tastes of coconut.
-The truth is that these crabs are now extremely endangered and coconuts are actually not a significant part of their diet and are only flavoured with coconut during cooking so please try to refrain from ordering this.
+However, the truth is that these crabs are now extremely endangered and coconuts are actually not a significant part of their diet.
+In fact, the crabs are just flavoured with coconut during cooking, so please try to refrain from ordering this.

 Ensure you come to Tanna with plenty of cash as there is only one ATM on the whole island that accepts international cards.

 The most famous attraction on Tanna Island is Mount Yasur, the world’s most accessible, active volcano.
 We chose to visit Tanna so that we didn’t miss out on this once in a lifetime experience and we would very highly recommend it.
 You’ll be taken up on the back of a Ute to the top of the volcano.
 Following this, there is just a short 10-minute walk leading you to the crater’s edge!
 This experience is out of this world!
 You’ll see hot lava exploding out just metres in front of you like fireworks.
 As well as this, if you’ve missed out on sending a postcard from Hideaway Island, you can also send a postcard from the volcano too!

 It is possible to fly into Tanna in the morning and visit the volcano in the same day but even if you are planning to visit Tanna solely to see Mt.
 Yasur, we would recommend booking an extra night just in case weather conditions don’t go your way.